Skip to main content

-FREE-AI (RBI) Principle-Aligned DPDP Act Ready Audit-Trail Native Data Resident in India VPC-Isolated SOC 2 Type II In Progress
+FREE-AI (RBI) Principle-Aligned DPDP-Aligned by Design Audit-Trail Native Data Resident in India VPC-Isolated

 India’s lending AI is making consequential decisions without accountability infrastructure.